Mohammad Reza Pahlavi: Nationalization of oil and 1953 Iranian coup d'état

-Mohammad Reza returned to power, but never extended the elite status of the court to the technocrats and intellectuals who emerged from Iranian and Western universities.
+After his brief exile in Italy, the Shah returned to Iran, this time through the successful second coup attempt.
+The deposed Mosaddegh was arrested and tried, with the king intervening and commuting his sentence to three years, to be followed by life in internal exile.
+Zahedi was installed to succeed Mosaddegh.
+Although Mohammad Reza returned to power, he never extended the elite status of the court to the technocrats and intellectuals who emerged from Iranian and Western universities.
 Indeed, his system irritated the new classes, for they were barred from partaking in real power.